jdittrich/userNeedResearchBook/text/allURBook.md

 utterances (i.e. the data) they are derived from.
 A simple test is to ask yourself if the principle could actually be true or false.
 The Principle »Colors« probably will sum up all data which has some relation to color.
 Nobody could say that the Principle »Color« is wrong.
-But »Colors added later in design« is a principle that might be true or not.
+But »Colors are added later in design« is a principle that might be true or not.
 Thus it makes a statement instead of just referring to some common property like the same tool (»file mananger«) mentioned or similarly judged things